gerryvel/Motordaten/README.md

 - Engine RPM
 - Fuel Level
 - Oil Temeperature
-- Alarms engine Stop and tempertur high
+- Alarms engine stop and tempertur high
 - Enginehours

 and send it as NNMEA2000 meassage.
 In addition, all data and part of the configuration are displayed as a website.
 According to the idea of  [NMEA2000-Data-Sender](https://github.com/AK-Homberger/NMEA2000-Data-Sender) @AK-Homberger.